 The Organization received a conditional promise to give \$1,000,000 from a donor.
-Amounts received of \$333,333 have been recorded as revenue, since there is no right of return provisions.
-The remaining donation is conditioned upon construction progress and completion and has not been recorded as revenue as of December 31, 2022.
+Amounts received of \$500,000 have been recorded as revenue, since there is no right of return provisions.
+This was the final part of the donation due to the completion of the building.